 I got up and went to the girls' table.
 They’d been watching from afar and began their innuendos and teasing as I sat down.

-Setting it on the table I glibly replied. "
+Setting it on the table, picking up my sandwich, I glibly replied.

 The next lunch he had an ounce bottle, boxed but unwrapped as if to say he too was indifferent.